Mass shootings in America are a serious problem -- and these 9 charts show just why

 That definition rules out the Congressional baseball practice shooting in June, because the gunman didn't kill four people.
 In September, a man shot and killed eight people in Plano, Texas -- but that attack doesn't count either because police say the gunman had a "connection to the house."

-Using that narrow definition to the Gun Violence Archive numbers, we have seen nine deadly mass shootings from January 1 to October 3.
+Using that narrow definition to the Gun Violence Archive numbers, we have seen ten deadly mass shootings from January 1 to November 5.

 That averages to one a month.

-Four of the five deadliest shootings in the US have occurred in the past 10 years
+The five deadliest shootings in the US have occurred in roughly the past 10 years

 The Las Vegas attack was the deadliest shooting in modern US history (at least 58 killed), and it's only 10 years removed from the 2007 Virginia Tech massacre (32 killed) and a year removed from the second-deadliest shooting, the Orlando nightclub shooting.
+November's shooting in Sutherland Springs, Texas is now the fifth-deadliest shooting, with at least 26 victims.

-In fact, of the 30 deadliest shootings in the United States dating back to 1949, 17 have occurred in the last 10 years.
+In fact, of the 30 deadliest shootings in the United States dating back to 1949, 18 have occurred in the last 10 years.

 It's a largely American phenomenon